 - Faerie Guidemother could block Flying Men because it also has flying.

 - Tajuru Snarecaster could also block Flying Men because it has reach.

 - Alpine Watchdog has neither flying nor reach and so cannot block a creature with flying.

-For example, my opponent attacks with Demon of Loathing.
+In our second example, my opponent attacks with Demon of Loathing.
 I control only the Slaughter-Priest of Mogis, which does not have flying so I cannot block the Demon of Loathing.
 Therefore, the 7 damage is dealt to me directly.

-Secondly, imagine I attack with Skaab Ruinator, not only because it’s a gigantic cool-looking zombie but also because it has flying so it’s hard to block.
+Imagine I attack with Skaab Ruinator, not only because it’s a gigantic cool-looking zombie but also because it has flying so it’s hard to block.
 However, my opponent now controls Faerie Guidemother, another flying creature.
 They block Skaab Ruinator with it successfully and take no damage.